Lwin-Naing/User-Manual-English-/Plugin Marketplace.md

 ![Untitled](Plugin%20Marketplace%20751f7a9caaff41c7a0d31a4a6e8529ff/Untitled%204.png)

-4. Select the workspace and choose the project to which you wish, then click on chose to add the plug-in.
+4. Select the workspace.

 ![Untitled](Plugin%20Marketplace%20751f7a9caaff41c7a0d31a4a6e8529ff/Untitled%205.png)

+5. Choose the project to which you wish, then click on chose to add the plug-in.
 <br>
 <br>